PINNSim: A Simulator for Power System Dynamics based on Physics-Informed Neural Networks: Case study Numerical experiments

 \subsection{Implementation and NN training}

 The entire simulator is implemented in PyTorch \cite{paszke_pytorch_2019} as we utilise \gls{AD} for the computation of the Jacobian \Jacobian{} and it enables the training of the \gls{PINN} models.
 For each generator we used 2500 simulated points in the training dataset $\mathcal{D}$ and 5000 collocation points.
 Each \gls{PINN} consists of 2 hidden layers with 32 neurons, uses a $\tanh{}$ activation function, and is trained for a range of possible voltage parametrisations \Vparamsi{i} with $r=2$, initial conditions \xinitiali{i}, and prediction time steps $\Delta t \in [0, 0.3] \si{\second}$, which results in a nine-dimensional input space.
 We train, using a L-BFGS optimiser, for 2000 epochs.
 The published code base \cite{stiasny_publicly_2022} provides a detailed overview of the dataset creation setup and the training procedure.
 The numerical simulations of the system of \glspl{DAE} that serve as ground truth are implemented using Assimulo \cite{andersson_assimulo_2015}.
+As a comparison to PINNSim, we implement a trapezoidal integration scheme, see \cite{milano_power_2010}. { The entire simulator is implemented in PyTorch \cite{paszke_pytorch_2019} as we require the functionality of \gls{AD} for the computation of the Jacobian \Jacobian{} and the training of the \gls{PINN} models.
+Each \gls{PINN} consists of three hidden layers with 32 neurons and applies a $\tanh{}$ activation function.
+We employ a Xavier-normalised initialisation \cite{glorot_understanding_2010} for the \gls{PINN} parameters and subsequently optimise them using a L-BFGS optimiser \cite{liu_limited_1989} for 2000 epochs.
+For each generator the training dataset $\mathcal{D}$ comprises 2500 simulated points, 500 of which form a validation dataset.
+The collocation dataset $\mathcal{D}_c$ has size 5000.
+For all datasets we sample from the input domain which consists of the prediction time step $\Delta t$, the initial condition \xinitiali{i}, and a voltage parametrisations \Vparamsi{i} with $r=2$.
+The bounds of the resulting nine-dimensional input domain are shown in \cref{tbl:dataset_parameters}.
+They are chosen such that all conditions encountered in the simulation are covered.
+We use the equilibrium values $\delta_i^{eq}, \theta_i^{eq}, V_i^{eq}$ from the power flow solution in the definition of the domain, but it can also be defined without this information.}

-As a comparison to PINNSim, we implement a trapezoidal integration scheme, see \cite{milano_power_2010}.
+{ The numerical simulations of the system of \glspl{DAE} that serve as ground truth are performed using Assimulo \cite{andersson_assimulo_2015}.
+As a direct comparison to PINNSim, we implement a trapezoidal integration scheme, see \cite{milano_power_2010}.
+The timing of the simulations is conducted on a AMD Ryzen 7 PRO (1.9 GHz, 8 cores) and 16GB RAM with the implementation of PINNSim that is publicly available \cite{stiasny_publicly_2022}. }